 Lazesoft Mac Data Recovery is a free data recovery utility app that enables users to recover an unlimited amount of deleted or damaged data.
 It has support for any mountable media such as USB and hard disks, memory cards, iPods, etc. and it supports a variety of file formats including HFS/HFS+, NTFS, exFAT, etc. You can also view files while conducting scans and searches and there are no ads or hidden costs whatsoever.

 M3 Data Recovery is a freemium data recovery utility software for APFS and Mac systems.
 With it, you can recover data from unreadable/unmounted drives, recover deleted files from an emptied Mac trash, recover data from damaged partitions, and preview files before choosing which to restore.

 M3 Data Recovery works in 3 simple steps: Download/Install/Launch, Select & Scan, and Recover and you can use it to recover as much as 1GB of data for free.
 Anything more and you will have to shell out cash for a lifetime subscription which starts at $69.95.

 10. MiniTool Mac Data Recovery

 MiniTool Mac Data Recovery is a freemium data recovery utility for Mac and Windows users to retrieve lost or damaged files.
-It is designed to be user-friendly especially since most data loss issues are experienced by the not so tech-savvy computer users.
+It is designed to be user-friendly especially since most data loss issues are experienced by not-so-tech-savvy computer users.

 My favorite feature in MiniTool Mac Data Recovery is the option for users to pause scans midway and continue at a later time.
-The free version is limited to a data recovery limit of 1MB of data with 30-days money back guarantee.
+The free version is limited to a data recovery limit of 1MB of data with a 30-days money-back guarantee.
 The full version costs $79.